-Port of Entry (POE): The port of entry is the air, land, or sea port through which the foreign national travels to the United States.
+Port of Entry (POE): The port of entry is the air, land or sea port through which the foreign national travels to the United States.

 Priority Date: The date a U.S. employer files a PERM application with DOL on behalf of a foreign national.
-Where a PERM application is not required, then it is the date Form I-140 is filed with USCIS.
+Where a PERM application is not required, then the date Form I-140 is filed with USCIS.
 This date secures a place in the queue for the foreign national under the green card quota system.

 United States Citizenship and Immigration Services (USCIS): USCIS is the agency that processes applications and petitions for immigration benefits.
+Formerly known as the Bureau of Citizenship and Immigration Services (BCIS) and the Immigration and Naturalization Service (INS).

-Visa Stamp: This is the stamp embossed in a foreign national's passport by a U.S. consulate abroad, and which indicates the foreign national's specific visa category.
+Visa Stamp: This is the stamp embossed in a foreign national's passport by a U.S. consulate abroad, which indicates the foreign national's specific visa category.
 In order to enter the U.S., most foreign nationals must have a currently valid visa stamp in their passport (except Canadian citizens and persons entering in B-1/B-2 status under the visa waiver program).
 A foreign national who presents a visa stamp to the inspector at the port-of-entry may be admitted in that visa category and be issued an entry/departure record, Form I-94, showing the immigration status and length of time allowed to stay in the U.S.